-- Young children under 30 months can either sleep or play outside for up to 2 hours every day, weather permitting. - If a child is not able to play outside a letter is required from the child's parent or physician and the parent has to complete the Parent Special Permission Form.
+If a child is not able to play outside a letter is required from the child's parent/guardian or physician and the parent/guardian has to complete the Special Permission Form

+Outings

-Outings: As part of the program of activities for children, providers are encouraged to take the children on outings to the park, library, a play group, museum, fire station, etc.
+As part of the program of activities for children, Providers are encouraged to take the children on outings to the park, library, a play group, museum, fire station, etc.

+Policies regarding outings

-Policies re: outings: Providers must ensure that there is adequate, adult supervision appropriate for the number of children on the outing and to take the Medical Emergency Form for each child with them on all outings.
-Written permission from parents is required for all outings.
+Providers must ensure that there is adequate, adult supervision appropriate for the number of children on the outing and to take the Medical Emergency Form for each child with them on all outings.
+Written permission from parents/guardians is required for all outings.
 At the time care commences, the Child Care Advisor will supply the authorization for the day to day outings.

-Providers must obtain written permission from parents for any outings beyond the city limits at the time they occur.
+Providers must obtain written permission from parents/guardians for any outings beyond the city limits at the time they occur.

+Written Permission

-Written Permission: Parents must give permission for their child(ren) to engage in outdoor activities by completing the Special Permission Form/Outdoor Play.
-Both the Child Care Advisor and the provider must be informed of any changes that may occur to these instructions.
+Parents/guardians must give permission for their child(ren) to engage in outdoor activities by completing the Special Permission/Outdoor Play sections.
+Both the Child Care Advisor and the Provider must be informed of any changes that may occur to these instructions.